typelevel/sbt-typelevel/docs/index.md

 ### Giter8 Template

-The sbt-typelevel project provides a [Giter8 template](http://www.foundweekends.org/giter8/index.html) for quickly starting projects with familiar workflows and best practices.
+We provide a [Giter8 template](http://www.foundweekends.org/giter8/index.html) for quickly starting projects with familiar workflows and best practices.

 ```sh
 sbt new typelevel/typelevel.g8